Alex-Werner/TyrDB/README.md

 > Fast in-memory database for node and browser that is portable and easy to use

-Goal is to provide a MemoryAdapter and a FsAdapter with an API very similar to node-mongodb-native.
-We would be able to quickly add a real mongodb adapter after wards.
+The goal of TyrDB is to a database that is fast and easy to work with while still match the performances and features of modern databases.

+It uses for that the Mongo query syntax so that any switch from TyrDB in dev and Mongo in production is easy and fast to perform.

-Usage is of TyrDB is mostly intended for bootstraping project or small servers however we used a modified B+Tree system, which should fit real usage needs.
+Indeed, TyrDB is mostly intended for bootstraping project or small servers mostly due to the early state of this repository.
-The change in B+tree allow us to NOT have to load everything on local memory, therefore you should not see any issue that you encounter with typical ready/easy to use DB out-there.

-The logic is to provide you everything to do stuff with a DB, without any install / config, in a way that will allow you to easily switch to a real mongoDB adapter during the pre-production (thus the similar verbing of methods).
+But due to the use of a modified B+Tree system, performance are here without the need to load everything in memory as you can encounter with many Node DB out-there.

+TyrDB provide you an immediate database that you can use and with data file you can git for your dev cycles.

+Adapters available for In-Memory and FS store.

 ### Table of Contents
  - [Installation](#installation)